 St. Bernadette Soubirous

-Patroness of illnesses, people ridiculed for their piety and Lourdes, France
+Patroness of body illness, poverty, people ridiculed for their faith, and Lourdes, France

 In Lourdes, France, a small town at the foot of the Pyrenees Mountains, Marie-Bernarde Soubirous was born on January 7, 1844.
 Her father was a miller and her mother a laundress.
 He became sick from the dust of the flour mill and had to rely on small jobs.
 The loss of money forced them to live in a long-closed, unhealthy, damp prison called Le Chacot.
 This affected the 4’ 7” Bernadette because of her asthma.